Ethical Investment and Banking

 • There are clear ongoing opportunities for the wider student body and staff community to engage with the policy.
 5%

-• There is a commitment to publicly list all investments annually (at minimum, listing what percentage of the fund is invested in different sectors), with a link to or explanation about where that list can be found.
+• There is a commitment to publicly list all investments annually (at minimum, listing what percentage of the university’s investment holdings is invested in different sectors), with a link to or explanation about where that list can be found.
 5%

 OR

-If the university does not currently invest, an explanation about where the list would be found in the future is presented.
+If the university does not currently invest, an explanation about where the list would be found in the future.
 5%

 Clarifications